 Commercial Litigation is a primary practice area for Hunter Litigation Chambers.
 All of the counsel in the firm practice in this area.

-In addition to the experience of our senior lawyers, our junior and intermediate counsel are developing strong reputations as competent and creative commercial counsel.
+In addition to the experience of our senior counsel, our junior and intermediate lawyers are developing strong reputations as competent and creative commercial counsel.
 The firm is able to assemble a team capable of handling commercial matters of any size and complexity.

 Products Liability - Counsel from Hunter Litigation Chambers have a history of handling a variety of complex products liability matters involving failed or allegedly dangerous products.
 Our cases have involved failed aircraft components, machinery, roofing materials and motor vehicles.
 In addition, we have acted for pharmaceutical companies and handled cases involving allegedly defective medical devices and other allegedly dangerous products including tobacco.

 Arbitration - Randy Kaardal, Q.C., and Michael Stephens have acted as arbitration counsel in several commercial matters and also as litigation counsel in cases arising out of arbitration proceedings, including the leading case on judicial review of arbitral decisions.

 Administrative and Public Law - The firm has a diverse public law practice, which includes acting for and against provincial and federal administrative tribunals and ministries in judicial review proceedings, administrative appeals, marketing board proceedings, constitutional challenges, and permit hearings.